Patient remembers 'so much pain' during surgery assisted by fake nurse at Vancouver hospital | CBC News

 Brigitte Cleroux has never been licensed as a nurse and faces charges in Vancouver and Ottawa

 Alexandra Tymkiw encountered Brigitte Cleroux during one of her most vulnerable moments.
 It was Dec.
 15, 2020, and Tymkiw was a patient at B.C.
-Women's Hospital, about to have surgery to remove a polyp from her uterus.
+Women's Hospital in Vancouver, about to have surgery to remove a polyp from her uterus.

 Cleroux was presented to her as a perioperative nurse who would be administering pain medication during the procedure, according to Tymkiw, a 40-year-old Burnaby resident who goes by the nickname Sasha.